tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

  * Slower processor sends and receives encrypted traffic at about 66 Mbps
  * On-board 2.4 GHz Wifi Access Point (weak signals and speeds < 10 Mbps)
- * Smaller than the Raspbery Pi 3
+ * Smaller than the Raspberry Pi 3
- * Fairly cheap board at USD 9 + shipping cost from China (not locally available)
+ * Fairly cheap board at CAD 11 + shipping cost from China (not locally available)

 ## WiFi Radio